shundt/mfmodify/README.md

 the tools may have more general application.

 Building model scenarios or editing the grid of a MODFLOW 6 model can be a substantial undertaking.
 This library aims to leverage the information from a model's history-matching period - reusing MODFLOW input files as much as possible.
 **This library is in alpha stage of development.
-It has only been tested on two MODFLOW models so far**
+It has only been tested on two MODFLOW models so far.**

 ### Modules
 - **scenario**: